allankoechke/allankoechke/README.md

 ## Some bits & bytes
 - 🔭 I’m currently working on PCB Designs for Embedded Systems
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently working on ReactJs & React Native
 - 👯 I’m looking to collaborate on Embedded Systems Projects
 - 💬 Ask me about C/C++, Qt, and Embedded Linux
 - 📫 How to reach me: <a href="https://twitter.com/allankkoech" target="_blank">Twitter</a> | <a href="https://www.linkedin.com/in/allankkoech/" target="_blank">LinkedIn</a>
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: My music playlist rocks!
+- ⚡ Fun fact: I'm open to work, just reach out!

 ## My Software stack